MR-Addict/mdbook-embedify/docs/src/usage.md

 ## Installation

-There are two ways to install this plugin.
+There are two ways to install this preprocessor.

 You can install it from crates.io using cargo.